Browse the knowledge base

 What changes when you disconnect

-u-…@in.taxiteasy.org) is unaffected.
-That's a separate path; disconnecting Gmail OAuth doesn't break forwarding rules in Gmail (those still send mail to your forwarding address as long as the rules exist). - In-flight polls are cancelled.
-If a poll was running at the moment of disconnect, it sees the zeroed token on its next read and exits without processing.
+• Your inbound forwarding address (u-…@in.taxiteasy.org) is unaffected.
+That's a separate path; disconnecting Gmail OAuth doesn't break forwarding rules in Gmail (those still send mail to your forwarding address as long as the rules exist).

 Why we revoke at the provider, not just locally

-If we only erased the token locally without revoking it at Google, an attacker who had previously exfiltrated the token (in a database leak, a misplaced backup, a developer's compromised laptop) could keep using it until it naturally expires — up to 6 months for some Google tokens.
+If we only erased the token locally without revoking it at Google, an attacker who had previously exfiltrated the token (in a database leak, a misplaced backup, a developer's compromised laptop) could keep using it until it naturally expires.

-Provider-side revoke ensures even if someone has the token, it stops working immediately.
-The cost is one extra API call per disconnect, and a brief window (under 5 seconds typically) between local zeroing and provider acknowledgement.
-The benefit is hard-revoke instead of soft-revoke.
+Provider-side revoke ensures even if someone has the token, it stops working at Google too.
+The cost is one extra API call per disconnect; the benefit is hard-revoke instead of soft-revoke.

 This is also part of the CASA Tier 2 requirements for Google OAuth verification — we're contractually required to call the revoke endpoint on user-initiated disconnects.